jkingportfolio/mark-down-cheatsheet/README.md

   ```

    Explanation:

-     * Main item: This creates the first main item in the outer unordered list.
+   `* Main item`: This creates the first main item in the outer unordered list.
-     * Sub-item 1: This creates a sub-item under the first main item.
+   `* Sub-item 1`: This creates a sub-item under the first main item.
-     * Sub-item 2: This creates another sub-item under the first main item.
+   `* Sub-item 2`: This creates another sub-item under the first main item.
-     * Another main item: This creates the second main item in the outer unordered list.
+   `* Another main item`: This creates the second main item in the outer unordered list.
-     1. Sub-item A: This creates a sub-item under the second main item in the ordered nested list.
+   `1.
+Sub-item A`: This creates a sub-item under the second main item in the ordered nested list.
-     2. Sub-item B: This creates another sub-item under the second main item in the ordered nested list.
+   `2.
+Sub-item B`: This creates another sub-item under the second main item in the ordered nested list.

    The above example will render as:

    Main item
      Sub-item 1
      Sub-item 2
    Another main item
      Sub-item A
      Sub-item B

 Nested lists are useful when you need to create a hierarchy of information or break down complex points into sub-points.
 Remember to indent the sub-items to the appropriate level to ensure they are nested correctly.